AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Resolved_Data_View.md

 #### Paged collections
 Some of this information is exposed as paged collections, which accept parameters controlling `skip` and `count` within the collection.

-Paged responses include a header called `FirstPage`, linking to the first page of results.
-If the results extend into an additional page, a `NextPage` header is included with a hyperlink to the next page.
+Paged responses include a `Link` header, with a hyperlink linking to the first page of results.
+If the results extend into an additional page, a hyperlink to the next page will also be included in the `Link` header.

 Using these hyperlinks is the recommended method of paging.
 Alternatively, constructing paging links by manually incrementing the `skip` is allowable, though in this case it is recommended to specify cache behavior of "preserve".